Tyler Askin

 I am a GIS Specialist/Cartographer for the New Mexico Bureau of Geology and Mineral Resources.
 I work with field geologists and use ArcGIS, Adobe Illustrator, and Global Mapper to update legacy quadrangles and produce geologic maps for the USGS STATEMAP program.

 Although I was born on the northern Piedmont Plateau, I am a native of the southern Rio Grande rift valley.
 I strive to be the best geologist I can be with the resources I have available.
-I have found my niche between academia an industry; there is a wealth of work that can be done for those that can establish communication between the two fields.
+I have found my niche between academia and industry; there is a wealth of work that can be done for those who can establish communication between the two fields.

 Education